JohnnyGOX17/john-gentile-website/kb/programming_languages/rust.md

 * The language defines two special traits to keep track of what types can be used safely across threads:
   + `Send`: a type that can be sent to another thread, like `Arc<i32>` (but `Rc<i32>` is not `Send`).
   + `Sync`: a type that can be shared with another tread (e.g. a shared reference to that type, `&T`, is `Send`).

-See [rust-async-framework](https://github.com/JohnnyGOX17/rust-async-framework) for more details and implementation examples.

 #### Arc